-Electricity & Cogeneration Regulatory Authority (ECRA) was established pursuant to Council of Ministers Resolution No.(236) dated 27/8/1422 A.H to regulate the electricity and water desalination industry in Saudi Arabia in addition to district cooling, water and wastewater treatment services (except for water wells).
+Water & Electricity Regulatory Authority (WERA) was established pursuant to Council of Ministers Resolution No.(236) dated 27/8/1422 A.H to regulate the electricity and water desalination sector in Saudi Arabia in addition to district cooling.

-To foster development of the electricity, water desalination, district cooling industries, water and wastewater treatment services in order to attain the stage of economic sustainability, while:
+To foster development of the electricity, water desalination, district cooling industries in order to attain the stage of economic sustainability, while:

 Guaranteeing that the service provided meets the highest international standards of quality, efficiency, and coverage.

 Protecting these industries against the cagaries of economic fluctuations, so that they can continue to serve as strong buttresses for the growth and flourishing of the national economy.

 To ensure that supplies of electricity, desalinated water products, district cooling industries provided to consumers in the Kingdom are:

 - Of high quality.